Q: How old are these Kittens on cam?

 Q: What is their schedule?

-A: We feed weaned cats wet food 2-4 times a day, with free access to dry kibble and water 24/7.
-The younger kittens eat every 2-6 hours via bottle or oral syringe, and require assistance with passing wastes.
-They sleep the rest of the time, up to 22 hrs a day.
-We are trimming claws every few days to get the kittens relaxed with the process, getting them habituated to being bathed, and we are socializing them whenever they are awake!
+A: We feed newborn kittens KMR kitten milk formula every 2-6 hours via bottle or oral syringe, helping them pass waste and keep clean.
+Weaned kittens receive wet food 2-4 times a day, with free access to dry kibble as their teeth emerge, and water 24/7.
+Growing into a cat is hard work; kittens sleep the rest of the time, up to 22 hrs a day!
+We establish a routine of trimming claws every few days to get the kittens relaxed with the process, getting them habituated to being bathed, and we are socializing them whenever they are awake with the sound of human voices and cuddles!
 If you can't see them, there's a chance they're sleeping off camera.

 Q: Why are they sleeping all the time?